SpocWiki/_public/schema.org/type/is_a_/action/transfer_action/lend_action.md

 Tag Instances like this:
 #is_/a_/lend_action

 The act of providing an object under an agreement that it will be returned at a later date.
-Reciprocal of BorrowAction.<br/><br/>
+Reciprocal of BorrowAction.

-Related actions:<br/><br/>
+Related actions:

 <ul>
 <li><a class="localLink" href="/BorrowAction">BorrowAction</a>: Reciprocal of LendAction.</li>
 </ul>